-(see \cite[Theorem 4.3]{FanTsengYou}, and \cite[\S 7.1]{FanWuYou} for the definition of the product structure used in the first reference). \begin{thm} Assume as in \S \ref{Subsection setup} that $Y$ is semipositive.
+See \cite[Theorem 4.3]{FanTsengYou}, and \cite[\S 7.1]{FanWuYou} for the definition of the product structure used in the first reference. \begin{thm} Assume as in \S \ref{Subsection setup} that $Y$ is semipositive.
 Then we have:

 \end{thm} \begin{remark} The effect of applying $i^* i_*$ is to remove the terms corresponding to the non-restricted quasimap invariants.
 This is an artefact of the proof, since the recursion formula established in \S \ref{section recursion formula} only deals with restricted insertions.
-The final statement should hold without this caveat.\end{remark}
+We expect that the final statement holds without this caveat.\end{remark}